Español

 This catchphrase can help you remember some of the key steps you can take to protect yourself from UV rays.
 If you are going to be in the sun:

-Many people believe the UV rays of tanning beds are harmless.
-This is not true.
+Just like UV rays from the sun, the UV rays of tanning beds are harmful.
 Tanning lamps give off UV rays, which can cause long-term skin damage and can contribute to skin cancer.
 Most skin doctors and health organizations recommend not using tanning beds and sun lamps.

-Children need special attention, since they tend to spend more time outdoors and can burn more easily.
+Children tend to spend more time outdoors and can burn more easily, so they need special attention to protect their skin.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
-Children need to be taught about the dangers of too much sun exposure as they become more independent.
+Children also need to be taught about the dangers of too much sun exposure as they become more independent.

 To learn more about UV exposure and what you can do to protect yourself and your loved ones, see How Do I Protect Myself from Ultraviolet (UV) Rays?